Gray countries with texture denote areas of future engagement.

 9,460,538 hectares (36,527 sq. mi.)

-The vast Limpopo Heartland stretches across savannas, woodlands, rivers, and floodplains in Mozambique, South Africa, and Zimbabwe.
-Rare sable antelope, rhinos, hippos, and a rich variety of birds, insects, and aquatic life make their home in the Heartland’s expansive wild lands and the popular Kruger National Park.
+The vast Limpopo Landscape stretches across savannas, woodlands, rivers, and floodplains in Mozambique, South Africa, and Zimbabwe.
+Rare sable antelope, rhinos, hippos, and a rich variety of birds, insects, and aquatic life make their home in the Landscape’s expansive wild lands and the popular Kruger National Park.

 South Africa’s Kruger National Park seems like the perfect habitat for leopards, but such elusive cats are very difficult to keep track of.
 Many scientists assumed that leopards could cope with habitat fragmentation and were thriving.
 But, that assumption has come into question.
 Despite being recluses, these nocturnal predators are at risk from illegal hunting, increased hunting quotas, habitat loss, disease, and human-wildlife conflict.

-Our solutions to the challenges in the Limpopo Heartland:
+Our solutions to the challenges in the Limpopo Landscape: